0vm/twitch-username-checker/README.md

-# DEPRECIATED, UNEFFICIENT, CHECK PROFILE FOR NEW VERSION.

-# Twitch Username Scanner
+# Twitch Username Checker
+dep.js and index.js are two distinct files with different functionalities.

+dep.js focuses on request-based operations and relies on the powerful axios library.
+It excels in making HTTP requests and handling responses effectively.
+With dep.js, you can easily leverage its capabilities to perform a wide range of tasks.
+It can be rate limited easily.

+On the other hand, index.js is built on the puppeteer framework.
+Unlike dep.js, it utilizes a headless browser to interact with web pages.
+This provides flexibility in scraping and automating web-related actions.
+Furthermore, index.js operates independently and is not subject to rate limitations.

-The Twitch Username Scanner is a Node.js application that allows you to check the availability of Twitch usernames.
+The Twitch Username Checker is a Node.js application that allows you to check the availability of Twitch usernames.
 It utilises the Puppeteer library to automate the process of visiting Twitch profiles and checking for the "Sorry.
 Unless you’ve got a time machine, that content is unavailable." message.

 ## Prerequisites